drmarija/battleship/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

+I'm submitting this project cuz Coding Institute has a deadline, I don't have the money for paying for delays.
+The project has bugs, not finished and not tested.
+The credit goes to [Codeacademy](https://www.codeacademy.com).

 Welcome,

 This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
 The last update to this file was: **March 14, 2023**